texus/TGUI-website/tutorials/0.10/custom-themes/index.md

 Texture = "image.png" Part(20, 10, 50, 30) Middle(6, 6);
 ```

-At the very end of the value, the "Smooth" or "NoSmooth" word can be added to override the default setting.
+At the very end of the value, the "Smooth" or "NoSmooth" word can be added to override the default setting (which can be set with the static `tgui::Texture::setDefaultSmooth(bool)` function).
 The NoSmooth option will use Nearest Neighbor while the Smooth option will choose bilinear interpolation when scaling the image.
 ```
 Texture = "image.png" NoSmooth;
 Texture = "image.png" Middle(10, 10) Smooth;